-- 3.1 Identified hearing assistive technologies are described in accordance with the assessed communication abilities and needs of the person, and with consideration of the communication partner(s). - 3.2 Identified hearing assistive technologies are described in accordance with the assessed psychosocial needs of the person, with consideration of the communication partner(s)
+- 3.1 Identified hearing assistive technologies are described in accordance with the assessed communication abilities and needs of the person, and with and their consideration of the needs of the communication partner(s). - 3.2 Identified hearing assistive technologies are described in accordance with the assessed psychosocial needs of the person, and with their communication partner(s).consideration of the communication partner(s) needs.

-Identify the professional supports available to a person who is impacted by hearing loss for their identified communication and psychosocial needs.
+Identify the professional supports available to a person with hearing impairment who is impacted by hearing loss for their identified communication and psychosocial needs.